Charlene Senn, Ph.D

 Email: csenn@uwindsor.ca

-I am a Professor in the Applied Social Psychology Graduate Program within the Department of Psychology and cross appointed to the Women's & Gender Studies program.
+I am a Distinguished University Professor in the Applied Social Psychology Graduate Program within the Department of Psychology and former Canada Research Chair in Sexual Violence (2017-2024).
+(Please note: I am not taking new graduate students)

+I am a social psychologist committed to the belief that high quality theory and research evidence can be used not only to understand our world but also applied to make it better.
 I received my BSc in Psychology and MSc in Social Psychology from the University of Calgary which provided me with a strong background in quantitative research and statistics.
 I obtained my PhD in Social Psychology from York University (1991) where I developed into a more fully rounded scholar and mixed methods researcher.
-I teach undergraduate courses in the psychology of women and male violence against women (in Women’s Studies) and graduate courses in applied social psychology and psychology of women.
+I teach undergraduate courses in research methods and the psychology of women and graduate courses in applied social psychology and feminist psychology.

-My research interests are often pleasantly stretched by Honours thesis and Applied Social Psychology graduate students who work under my supervision on issues related to women’s sexuality, lesbian health, and areas of violence against women beyond sexual violence.
+My research interests are often pleasantly stretched by Honours thesis and Applied Social Psychology graduate students who work under my supervision on issues related to women’s sexuality, lesbian health, and areas of gender-based violence beyond sexual violence.

 For more information about Dr. Senn and her work, visit her website.